 Once you complete your language training, we’ll proceed together to Marburg, the ideal place for you to come and immerse in the language and culture of central Germany.
 With a student population of 23,000 and on average around only 100 U.S. students here at the Philipps University per semester, this location and its – for many American visitors surprisingly friendly – population will help you get acclimated to German student life quickly.

-I will set up the basics for you (housing, health insurance, admission, orientation, language training enrollment, local bank account with food allowance, residency permit, etc.) prior to your arrival so that you are able to delve into pursuing your academic and personal goals without any red tape.
+I will set up the basics for you (housing, health insurance, admission, orientation, language training enrollment, residency permit, etc.) prior to your arrival so that you are able to delve into pursuing your academic and personal goals without any red tape.
 Regardless of whether you come from a metropolitan area or a small town, Marburg will be a relatively easy adjustment since it is mid-sized (with a population of around 80,000).
 I myself grew up in a small Midwestern town and did not start learning German until I entered college, so I know well what adjustments and difficulties you will be going through.
 And though many students have passed through my doors since I came here in 2001, it is still a wonderful and amazing thing for me to watch my students grow during their time in Marburg.

 In addition to having access to some really neat classes (I often find myself wishing I could take some of the University courses myself!), you will have the opportunity to see lots of important historical places both in and outside of Marburg.
 And we go to places together both on and off the beaten path, from major/capital cities like Berlin to tiny townships like Stadtallendorf; we even head to Verdun, France, in the fall semester to visit the World War I battlefields there that will bring the senseless suffering brought about by war a little closer to home.

 So pack those bags and get ready for the biggest journey of your life, a journey not only to German speaking Europe, but to who you are in the process of becoming.

 Nutze den Tag!
 (That’s “carpe diem” in German.)